bloovis/marc.mirror/README.md

   records.
 This requires that the `html2marc.rb` script be copied to `/usr/local/bin`.

-* Sip2patron.pm - a plugin that provides SIP2 validation for GMLC (Overdrive),
+* Sip2patron.pm - a plugin that provides SIP2 validation for Kanopy,
-  Kanopy, and Mango Languages.
+  GMLC (Overdrive), and Mango Languages.

 ### Sip2patron.pm

 Our library decided that the use of Kanopy should be enabled or disabled for each patron, and not globally enabled.
 This complicated things a lot.
 I had to add a KANOPY_OK patron attribute, write a plugin, and patch the SIP2 server.

-#### Plugin and Patch
+(Similar configurations were also done for other services, like GMLC and Mango, but they are not described here.)
+The plugin and patch cause the SIP2 server to check that the KANOPY_OK patron attribute is set for the patron being queried by Kanopy.

+**IMPORTANT**: In the following instructions, replace `rpl` and `RPL` with your actual Koha library instance name, lower- or upper-case as appropriate.

+#### Install plugin

-The source for plugin can be found in this repository here:
+The source for the plugin can be found in this repository here:

 `koha-plugins/Koha/Plugin/Com/Bloovis/Sip2patron.pm`